 Traumatic head and brain injuries can result in permanent disability, changing the victim’s life forever.
 A person with a traumatic brain injury may never be able to return to the job he or she had before the accident or live by him or herself.
 TBIs often result in lifelong medical costs, rehabilitation, and therapies.
 Even “minor” head and brain injuries can cause memory loss, trouble sleeping, changes in behavior, cognitive difficulties, and loss of motor function.

-Why Seek Help from a Personal Injury Attorney?
+Why Seek Help from a Brain Injury Attorney?

 A personal injury lawsuit may be able to help head and brain injury victims recover major expenses throughout their lifetimes, such as making up for lost capacity to earn and lost wages and benefits.
 Damage recovery can pay the costs of live-in help or home and vehicle modifications to accommodate a disability and medical devices such as wheelchairs.
 It can also pay for non-economic damages such as pain and suffering, mental anguish, and lost quality of life.

-The lawyers at Ragain & Cook, P.C., dedicate their professional lives to helping accident victims with catastrophic injuries such as traumatic brain damage.
+The lawyers at Ragain & Cook, P.C., dedicate their professional lives to helping accident victims with catastrophic injuries, such as traumatic brain damage.
 We want to be a source of comfort and strong legal counsel in your time of need.
-Contact us today for a free case evaluation.
+Contact us our brain injury lawyers today for a free case evaluation.